fisketheater/url-forwarder/README.md

 ]
 ```
 4. Click the green "Commit changes" button at the bottom of the page.
 That's it!
 It will take ~3 minutes for the public-facing website to update with your changes once you commit them.

+I've uploaded a sample QR code for demonstration purposes, but it won't be high enough quality to show in the theater.
+It looks like [this](https://www.qr-code-generator.com/) site has lots of options available for free with an account - I'll let you decide how you want it to look!